tkopppop/C0de/README.md

 4: hacker "phantasmal phantagoria" heap memory related two articles that "exploiting the wilderness" and "the malloc maleficarum"  released on full-disclosure mailinglist<br>
 => i've used majority four akas(handle). among them, THE MAIN is "**x90c**".<br><br><br><br><br>

+# TL:ERA;
+1: I'm debut celebrity in south korea and japan and .
+2: korean broadcast television one show case my voice recording(wav) song. one its balad song written in korean language and other same naming making singer singing the song follow my play audio voice and sounds bits out followed. his name is jo-kyu-man. korean hit song singer one. i debut same name than my real name debut for keyword usuage.
+3: japan broadcast television one show my case my messages to telephone by his entertaining manager toda erika japanese actress and singer prod.
+4: i shows chinese hacker magazine now lost. i broadcasted three ways in the debut season celebrity producers and singer (creator style) then!